Which phone shall I buy? Should I wear the maroon shirt tonight or the black one? Should I stick to my current job or switch to a new job?

 In a game of poker, a good player makes the right decision.
 But the result can go against him because of the randomness of cards drawn.
 But a good player wins over the long term because he followed the right process.

 Similarly, making a good decision requires you to ensure a few things.
 If you do them all with all your important decisions, you will win more than you lose over the long term.
+Approach decision making skills as an area of improvement independent of the results.

 1. Identify why you need the decision